Welcome to the DSpace Open Source Community

 The DSpace community uses JIRA to track, prioritize, and guide its work.
 In addition to tracking the DSpace platform development work, Jira also allows the community to watch specific issues — receive updates when there are changes — as well as vote on an issue’s relevance.
 Although there are no guarantees when a specific item will be addressed, the community can build a consensus on items captured in Jira and it will enhance the visibility of that issue.
 Jira participants can also subscribe to feeds, if they are interested in tracking activity.

 Contribute Code or Other Efforts to the Community

 The success of any open source project lies with the community contributing its collective energy, information, enthusiasm, and effort.
 There are many ways to contribute to DSpace — not just in writing code.
-See the DSpace wiki for ideas of how you can help further the DSpace project — there’s a role for everyone.
+See our Contributors page for ideas of how you can help further the DSpace project — there’s a role for everyone.